mbadler/TwilioEmulator/README.md

   - Functionality is currently fully implemeted for Outbound calls.
   - Starting to work on inbound calls
-  - Planning for Phone number purchasing API
+  - Planning for Full Phone number purchasing API

 Down the road:
 ---------------